Intercity Express Programme, United Kingdom

 Even allowing for their size and the potential of great financial reward, for the remaining two bidding groups, the IEP project remains a complex challenge and an immense commitment of their resources.

-PMC Polarteknik (PMC) designs and supplies fire barrier gangway door...
+Polarteknik designs and supplies fire barrier gangway door systems...

 Weighwell Engineering Ltd - Train Weighing Systems